Klepac-Ceraj-Lab/EEGMicrobiome/manuscript/main.typ

 as expected
 @koenigSuccessionMicrobialConsortia2011
 @yassourNaturalHistoryInfant2016
-@backhedDynamicsStabilizationHuman2015,
-with early samples dominated by _Bifidobacterium_ and _Bacteroides_ species, while later samples have increasing _Prevotella_ and anaerobic genera such as _Faecalibacterium prausnitzii_ (@figure2\B).
+@backhedDynamicsStabilizationHuman2015.
 Ordinations reveal a similar relationship with age, with the first principal coordinate axis for both taxonomic profiles (@figure2\C; variance explained = 15.1%; R = -0.50) and functional profiles
 (@figure2\D; variance explained = 12.9%; R = -0.57)
 driven strongly by the age of the participant at the time of collection.
+Early samples dominated by _Bifidobacterium_ and _Bacteroides_ species, while later samples have increasing _Prevotella_ and anaerobic genera such as _Faecalibacterium prausnitzii_ (@figure2\E).

 #figure(
   image("mainfigures/figure1.svg"),